-English food at its best is hearty, simple, delicious fare, developed to fuel an empire that influenced the rest of the world.
+English food at its best is a hearty, simple, and delicious fare.
 English cooking is steeped in history, yet the modern face of British food presents a dynamic and thriving cuisine now followed intensely by foodies around the globe.

 A Brief History

 The British Empire

 The British Empire’s colony in East Asia brought tea to England, and in return, the English took it to India, another one of their colonial outposts.
-From the English relationship with India came the obsession with curry, spicy sauces, and condiments which now are such an intrinsic part of English cuisine.
+From the English relationship with India came the love for curry, spicy sauces, and condiments which now are such an intrinsic part of English cuisine.